robrobbins/I/README.md

 As with the auto-generated *deps.js* file you don't have to worry about these, *i.js* takes care of them for you.
 Just go about developing your site then set the *demaximize* flag to true when you are ready to move to production.

+###Depwriter.rb
+A utility program that scans your project directory looking for dependencies, files with *define()* and *require()* depending on setting in the *config.yaml* file. *Depwriter.rb* produces the *deps.js* file that simply registers dependencies with *i.js* by name and path.
+This saves *i.js* from the inefficient task of having to resolve paths at runtime.

+See the docs and examples for usage.

+###Deps.js
+One of 2 files that you include in your documents *head*, along with *i.js* itself.
+The deps.js file is an __auto-generated__ file that you don't have to worry about.
+While developing your site you will run *depwriter.rb* after making changes and this file will be produced.

 ###Don't Ask Me
 Try the included test-page example for yourself.